 Final Thoughts: Find What Fits Your Flow

-At the end of the day, I would say, no one tool works for everyone.
-If you just need quick YouTube downloads, a simple Firefox extension might be all you need.
+No single tool works for everyone.
+If you just want quick YouTube downloads, a basic Firefox extension is usually all you need.
 But if you're hitting limits, such as missing buttons, blocked sites, low quality, and encrypted format, etc., a desktop tool like StreamFab Video Downloader can fill in the gaps.